roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/README.md

 The open source software for the management and configuration of this gateway device is based on OpenWRT.
 It has a built-in LoRa® packet forwarder and a graphical user interface, allowing for a quick set-up without giving up the freedom of a fully customized solution.

-The Gateway has Line-of-Sight (LoS) ranges of up to 15 km, while for highly urbanized environments it can cover more than 2 km.
-IT is a perfect solution for any LoRaWAN® use case scenario.
+The Gateway has Line-of-Sight (LoS) ranges of up to **15 kilometers**, while for highly urbanized environments it can cover more than **2 kilometers**.
+It is a perfect solution for any LoRaWAN® use case scenario.

 The RAK Micro Gateway package includes a LoRa® antenna, mounting screws, and anchors.
 It is a full 8-channel LoRaWAN® Gateway with built-in Ethernet connectivity for a straightforward.